GET INVOLVED

 How much time can I have?

-And so, in 2026 we welcome work from 5-50 minutes, to be programmed into a two act show with an intermission, followed by open time for feedback and socializing (or the occasional third hour show).
-Shows are on the the second Thursday of each month at 7pm (except for January).
+And so, in 2026 we welcome work from 5-55 minutes, to be programmed into a two act show with an intermission, followed by open time for feedback and socializing.
+Shows are on the the second Thursday of each month at 8:15pm.

 Looking for inspiration?